JESSICA ADAMS

 Gav8YY aAAo2X7S - Remembering Michael Lutin

-We recently had Michael Lutin booked to talk about Pluto on a new podcast at The Sun Sign School last year and it never happened – to my eternal regret, I suppose.
-He could be a hard man to pin down in his final years, following his heart attack.
+We recently had Michael Lutin booked to talk about Pluto on a new podcast at The Sun Sign School last year and it never happened – to my eternal regret.
+He could be a hard man to pin down in his final years, following his heart attack and Covid-19.

-I remember being late to meet him for dinner at The Algonquin, with the astrologer Julian Venables – and he was not impressed.
-In fact, I fancied I could see steam rising from his head, standing at the traffic lights in Manhattan, tapping his watch.
+I remember being late to meet him for dinner at The Algonquin, with the astrologer Julian Venables – and I think steam was actually rising from his head, as he stood at the traffic lights, tapping his watch.

 Screenshot 2024 11 13 at 11.40.52 am 300x295 - Remembering Michael Lutin